Better Than a Lease? A Non-captive Balloon Loan Primer

 • Permits transferring plates and registration, a savings in some states.

-Example: Where a vehicle depreciates fast and underperforms RV
+Example: Where a vehicle depreciates fast.

-When faced with financing a vehicle which will most likely yield substantial negative equity over the loan term, the walk away option keeps your TCO fixed.
+When faced with financing a vehicle which will most likely yield negative equity over the loan term, the walk away option keeps your TCO fixed.
 Consider a short term (24/36mo) with no down payment and focus on finding a low monthly.
-This is good for many EVs or other heavily incented vehicles.
+This is good for many EVs or other heavily discounted vehicles.

-Example: Where a vehicle holds value well
+Example: Where a vehicle holds value well.

-When faced with financing a vehicle which will carry positive equity, the buy-out option lets you capture that equity at any time.
-Consider a long term (72mo) with no down payment and focus on finding a low monthly.
-This is good for rare vehicles, exotic vehicles or brands known for holding value (especially during COVD).
+When faced with financing a vehicle which will carry positive equity over the loan term, the buy-out option lets you capture that equity at any time.
+Consider a long term (72mo) with a down payment large enough to yield the minimum monthly payment to satisfy funding.
+This is good for rare/exotic vehicles or brands known for holding value.

 What Is the Downside of Using a Balloon Loan